rubenspgcavalcante/Voipzilla-API-for-PHP/README.md

 Voipzilla Socket for PHP
 ===========

-### A class to connect to send commands and receive data usig the voipzilla socket API
+### A class to connect, send commands and receive data using the voipzilla socket API

 About
 ========